Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Data preparation

-where $O$ and $C$ stand for observed and computed values, respectively, RA and DEC stand for right ascension and declination, respectively, $\sigma$ represent observational uncertainty, and the index $i$ represents the $i^{th}$ observation.
+where $O$ and $C$ stand for observed and computed values, respectively, RA and DEC stand for right ascension and declination, respectively, $\sigma$ represents observational uncertainty, and the index $i$ represents the $i^{th}$ observation.

-As the fit iterated, previously discarded measurements were re-evaluated with respect to this threshold, and included in subsequent iterations, as appropriate.
+As the fit iterated, previously discarded measurements were reevaluated with respect to this threshold, and included in subsequent iterations, as appropriate.
 Outlier rejection was disabled after three fit-drop-add iterations gave identical results.

 Initially, outlier rejection was performed with a gravity-only model.
 After the Yarkovsky component of the dynamical model was estimated, outlier rejection was performed once more with the additional Yarkovsky component included (Section~\ref{sec:forcemodel}).